 - you have to pay to enter the game

 - there is always at least one prize

 In a typical raffle, a player buys a ticket with a number on it.
 The tickets are randomly drawn and those holding the same numbered tickets win the prizes.
 Another version is a sweepstake – for example, where the participants pay to randomly pick a name in a ‘guess the name of the teddy’ game.
 The person who guesses the winning name wins the teddy.

-A 'small society lottery' requires a licence from your local authority.
-The society in question must be set up for non-commercial purposes, i.e. charitable.
+A small society lottery doesn’t need a licence from the Gambling Commission, but does require you to register with your Local Authority and pay a small fee.
+The society in question must be set up for non-commercial purposes ie, charitable.

 Do we need a lottery licence to run a raffle at our fair?

 If you are running a raffle where tickets are not sold before the event, it falls under the terms of an incidental lottery.
 As such, you will not require a licence or any specific permissions.
 However, you must adhere to the following rules: